 Of course, the temperament of an individual dog cannot be guaranteed.
 The simple fact remains, however, that in general the Golden Retriever and Poodle – the parent breeds – are good-natured and non-aggressive breeds that produce offspring with very amiable temperament.

-In short, the Goldendoodle is just about the perfect family dog, is easy to train and will soon learn who is in charge, and get to know its place in the home.
-If you follow our tips on training – read on for those – and select a well-bred dog from a reputable breeder, you cannot go wrong with a Goldendoodle, and you will enjoy what is one of the most charming and attractive of all the breeds available.
+In short, it is just about the perfect family dog, is easy to train and will soon learn who is in charge, and get to know its place in the home.
+If you follow our tips on training – read on for those – and select a well-bred dog from a reputable breeder, you cannot go wrong with one, and you will enjoy what is one of the most charming and attractive of all the breeds available.

 Living with a Goldendoodle